Elijahscriptdev/vasiti-frontend-task/README.md

 # Vasiti Frontend Test

-This is Vasiti Frontend Test
+This is Vasiti Frontend Test.
 This is an additional feature of a website where clients can give feedbacks on their satisfaction.

 ---